Researcher, writer, developer, and hacker.

 Socialbots, single sign-on

-I'm presenting to teacher of ASD on blockchain technology.
+I'm presenting to teachers of ASD on blockchain technology.

 I'm attending ACM WiSec 2018.
 See you in Stockholm!